-Chelsea’s in bloom once more, and we’ve asked local expert Mina Zaher to help us pick the top places to see and things to do for a bloomin’ good time…
+Chelsea’s in bloom once more and we’ve picked the top places to see and things to do for a bloomin’ good time…

 There’s nothing quite like London in the summer, and even more so when the city’s loveliest suburbs are covered in beautiful blooms.
-Chelsea in Bloom is the annual floral art show which coincides with RHS Chelsea Flower Show, now in its 13th year.
-This year from 21 – 26 May, Chelsea’s best retailers, restaurants and hotels compete against one another to win the much-coveted awards for the best floral displays.
+Chelsea in Bloom is the annual floral art show which coincides with RHS Chelsea Flower Show.
+This year from 20–25 May, Chelsea’s best retailers, restaurants and hotels compete against one another to win the much-coveted awards for the best floral displays.

 The theme for this year’s Chelsea in Bloom is ‘Under the Sea’, highlighting the importance of conserving and protecting the fascinating underwater world that is the sea, and all living things that call it home.
 Here’s our insider’s guide to making the most of Chelsea in Bloom, including the most Instagrammable spots.

 Italian restaurant Harry’s Dolce Vita is getting on board with the theme by creating a ‘Birth of Venus’ floral installation outside the restaurant.
 The perfect spot for a quick pic with your best Venus pose, head inside to enjoy limited edition crafted cocktails such as the Coral Reef made with gin and grapefruit juice, and the Laguna di Venezi which includes prosecco and Blue Curacao.
 13-27 May, harrysdolcevita.com